replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Fixes an error when installing the containerd add-on when docker was already installed on the host.
 * Fixes an issue where EKCO's provisioned HAProxy load balancer pod crashed when it did not have access to the config file.
 * Fixes an issue that causes airgapped upgrades to Rook add-on version 1.7.11 to fail with ImagePullBackoff errors.
-* Added a preflight check stating Docker is not support on RHEL 8.
+* Fixes an issue with the docker preflight check not failing on some unsupported operating systems.
 * Fixes an issue that could cause Rook upgrades to fail if EKCO is scaled down due to failures to recreate the Rook OSD deployments since the rook-priority.kurl.sh MutatingAdmissionWebhook is unreachable.

 ## v2022.12.12-0